sonata-project/SonataSeoBundle/docs/reference/usage.rst

             title:
                 suffix: 'My Suffix'

-You can also add a prefix to your page titles, then you must configure ``title.prefix``.
+You can also add a prefix to your page titles, you must configure ``title.prefix``.
 A combination of both prefix and suffix is also possible!

 .. code-block:: yaml